-I suspect that we all get information, e.g. concepts, from someone’s voice, even if they speak no intelligible language.
-That information would be critical to our own nervous systems to tell us the state of the speaker’s nervous system, to pick up intent, or need.
-As social beings, it is clearly understandable that we would use this information.
+A person might get information, e.g. concepts, from someone’s voice, even if they speak no intelligible language.
+That information would be critical to the listener’s own nervous systems to reveal the state of the speaker’s nervous system, to pick up intent, or need.
+As social beings, it is clearly understandable that humans would use this information.
 Even nonsocial animals will need to understand the intent of another species or conspecific, especially if they could become harmed.

 An Expanded Analysis

 So much of this research suggests that the voice carries more information than what the words convey.
-In fact, I suspect that all animals can tell from the sound of the voice some data about the physical well-being of the animal making the sound.
-Anthropologists studied this aspect in humans and found that both men and women accurately predicted upper body strength from a person’s voice, regardless of the language, either known or unknown (Sell, 2010).
-I suspect that the voice conveys not only physical aspects of the person but also of their emotional status, as well.
-It stands to reason that an animal be able to predict the intent of another animal, especially if that other animal could pose some harm, e.g. predator, or threatening conspecific.
+It is reasonable to suspect that all animals can receive from the sound of the voice some data about the physical well-being of the animal making the sound.
+Anthropologists studied this aspect in humans and found that both men and women accurately predicted upper body strength from a person’s voice, regardless of the language, either known or unknown.
+The voice may convey not only physical aspects of the person but also emotional status as well.
+It stands to reason that an animal could be able to predict the intent of another animal, especially if that other animal could pose some harm, e.g. predator, or threatening conspecific.
 This should be true because most animals will be hiding from such threats, and in places where the sight of the threatening animal is not possible.

-Let me describe an example.
+There are possible scenarios to explain this concept.
 Communication of intent can be deceitful, although not intentionally so.
 For example, an adult is walking up to the open door, where the mother is greeting her visitor and the visitor responds.
-At the same time, the visitor might be feeling really annoyed at the dog next door who is barking, and “wants to kill that dog”.
+At the same time, the visitor might be feeling really annoyed at the dog next door who is barking, and “wants to kill that dog.”
 The visitor’s voice would carry that intent, although not the words, and no one hearing the words would ever conclude that the visitor meant harm at all to anyone.
 The child, not realizing the unverbalized intent was not meant literally, would become extremely shy, searching for protection from this visitor, even though later, the child learns that the visitor is always nice to the child.

 If there is more than verbal content to the spoken words of a person, one would expect that students would learn more from a course where they came to hear the lecture of the professor than those students who stayed away, and only read the words of the transcript of the lecture.
 Indeed, there have been studies of nursing students in a physiology course in Iraq where they had the choice of attending lecture or not and having access to the unspoken lecture material at another time.
 Those who stayed away from class generally earned about 5 points less on average on tests per absence, than those who attended class [can’t find the article right now, but Hammen & Kelland (1994), in a similar study of second year college students, found a 2 point drop in scores per absence but they only measured attendance and did not say anything about what learning materials other than textbooks were made available to the students].

-When we speak or make a sound, not only do the vocal cords vibrate, but so do other structures in the body, including within the larynx, as well as sinuses within the bones of our head, jaw, lungs and entire thoracic cavity.
-When we have a cold, we certainly hear within our heads the change in vibration, especially when sinuses and nose are congested.
-We can hear the rattle in our lungs when we have pulmonary edema and the sound travels up the bronchi, trachea and all the way up to our ears, from within the head, not by sound waves striking the tympanic membrane in the external auditory canal side.
-We can feel that vibration being transported to the cochlea via the Eustachian tube.
-There is a clear change in sound frequencies that anyone can hear.
+When humans speak or make a sound, not only do the vocal cords vibrate, but so do other structures in the body, including within the larynx, as well as sinuses within the bones of the head, jaw, lungs and entire thoracic cavity.
+Congestion in the nose, throat and ear passage when a person is sick with a cold still allows the listener to hear within a head the change in vibration.
+A person can hear the rattle in his/her lungs when there is pulmonary edema.
+The sound travels up the bronchi, trachea and all the way up to the ears, from within the head, not by sound waves striking the tympanic membrane in the external auditory canal side.
+The vibration can be felt as it is transported to the cochlea via the Eustachian tube.
+There is a clear change in sound frequencies that can be sensed.

 There are numerous examples of training the brain to detect sound.
 However, there is also the likelihood that the brain can learn to interpret sound differently, depending upon the source, and in what medium the sound waves travel.
 A personal example can help explain these statements.

 When using mindfulness techniques to train the brain to locate toxins in my body, or to repair tissue, I found that the brain is best trained when speaking aloud.
 I suspect that sound traveling into the ear and the signals transmitted from the hair cells of the cochlea to various parts of the brain, carry more information than just the words that I speak.
 As I think about the words I speak, I generate patterns of thought that translate into specific circuits of signal transmission that are associated now with the sounds of the words I speak, as well as other information about the status of my nervous system.
-The brain categorizes our thoughts to make it easier to “run associations” among categories.
+The brain categorizes thoughts to make it easier to “run associations” among categories.
 This is the basis of learning and processing of information.
-The additional information carried by the sound of my voice coming through different pathways than the internal thoughts do, helps the brain to categorize the information much more thoroughly, allowing it to retrieve it unconsciously much more efficiently than if I had just spoken silently to myself.
+The additional information carried by the sound of the voice coming through different pathways than the the ones used by internal thoughts, helps the brain to categorize the information much more thoroughly, allowing it to retrieve it unconsciously much more efficiently than if the words had just been spoken silently to oneself.

-So word recognition may only be part of the way our brains understand what a person is saying.
-The content of our voice may include all the physical characteristics of sound wave propagation emanating from soft tissue that is healthy or damaged.
-Even more profound, we may impart to that soft tissue, properties which tell others what we are thinking about, whether spoken of in words we choose, or in the quality of our voices.
+So word recognition may only be part of the way a brain understands what a person is saying.
+The content of the voice may include all the physical characteristics of sound wave propagation emanating from soft tissue that is healthy or damaged.
+Even more profound, a person may impart to that soft tissue, properties which tell others what he/she is thinking about, whether spoken of in the chosen words, or in the quality of the voice.